 PASSP was administered by an Executive Board composed of the elected and appointed officers and thirteen members: three from Eastern Pennsylvania, three from Central Pennsylvania, four from Western Pennsylvania, one Assistant Principal elected at large, one Middle Level Administrator at large and one NASSP Coordinator.

 PASSP was an affiliate of the prestigious National Association of Secondary School Principals (NASSP).
-PASSP and the PA Principals Association has supplied eight Presidents for the National Association as follows:
+PASSP and the PA Principals Association have supplied eight Presidents for the National Association as follows:

 In the fall of 2000, a committee of individuals representing both the PAESP and the PASSP met to study the feasibility of joining the PAESP and the PASSP into one association to be known as PA Principals Association.
 The primary reasons for the jointure were increased benefits to the members of both organizations and increased efficiency in the operation of both organizations.
 After prolonged study by the committee, the proposal to join the associations was put to a vote of the membership of both organizations in December 2002.

 In September 2015, the Pennsylvania Association of Elementary and Secondary School Principals (PAESSP) changed its name to the Pennsylvania Principals Association.

 With nearly 4,000 members, the Pennsylvania Principals Association is one of the largest state principals’ association in the nation and is affiliated with the National Association of Elementary School Principals (NAESP) and the National Association of Secondary School Principals (NASSP), located in Reston, Va.

 The PA Principals Association, NAESP and NASSP are the only education organizations that advocate for elementary, middle level and secondary school principals, assistant principals and various other educational leaders throughout Pennsylvania and across the nation.